Interpretable Self-Supervised Learning via Representer Landmarks and Nystr\"om Approximation: Downstream Classification Accuracy

 \section{Downstream Classification Accuracy}

 For performance evaluation, we report downstream classification test accuracy.
-Unlike conventional linear probing in self-supervised learning, we do not use the entire labeled training set.
-Instead, we first train \acro\ in a fully self-/unsupervised manner without labels, and then train a linear classifier on representations of only $10\%$ of the labeled data, using labels solely for the classifier training.
+We first analytically infer the \acro\ representations from the unsupervised data manifold without label supervision.
+We then train a linear classifier on these extracted representations, utilizing labels solely for the final classifier training.

-In table~\ref{tab:scale}, the reported times are measured between a timestamp recorded before \texttt{optimizer.zero-grad} and another taken after either \texttt{loss.backward} or, when a preconditioner is used, \texttt{preconditioner.step}.